 2. Drill small access holes

-We drill several small holes (each smaller than a quarter) at strategic locations β€” just large enough for the injection nozzle, minimally invasive to the slab.
+We drill several small holes (each about a dime size) at strategic locations — just large enough for the injection nozzle, minimally invasive to the slab.

 A man in work clothes kneeling on a concrete driveway, using a jackhammer to break the concrete.